rusiv/BSScript/README.md

 Configure your protected servers for all version (Preferences -> Package settings -> BSScript). **"protect_server_0"** is default server, also it use for build 3.0.xxx.

+Some settings are stored in the project file.
+For add empty settings to the in the project file use Tools -> BSScript -> Add BSScript Project Settings.
+Description of the used settings:
+* stCmd - path to StarTeam client (stcmd.exe);
+* stLogin - StartTeam login;
+* stPassword - StarTeam password, can be empty (in this case, the password will be requested when checkout);
+* stPort - StartTeam server port;
+* stProject - StartTeam project name;
+* stServer - StartTeam server;
+* stView - StartTeam view.

 If errors occur during building (compile all bls), change the settings **"compileAll_fast_mode"** on false (true - use file list, false - one by one).
 Setting **"compileAll_to_temp_Folder"** for build (compile all bls): true - save bll on folder "%workingDir%\TempBLL", false - save on folder "User". **Attention**: at buildig (compile all bls) all files in directory "%workingDir%\TempBLL" or "%workingDir%\User" (depending on the setting "compileAll_to_temp_Folder") will be deleted.

 # Use
 For compile save bls file or press "ctrl+f9".

 For compile all bls run build system "ctrl+b".

+For checkout files from StarTeam press "ctrl+shift+o", then enter label name in the displayed panel.
+In the case of an empty password un the settigs - enter password in the next displayed panel.